Updated: Dec 8, 2022

 It's crucial to remember that if you make a legitimate request to your employer, you have the right to see your payroll information.
 If your company refuses to provide you access to your records, they may be penalized and face civil action.

-That said, let's talk about unpaid wages and how they are handled by prescreened California employment lawyers.
+That said, let's talk about unpaid wages and how prescreened California Unpaid Wages Lawyers handle them.

 Unpaid wages can happen in a variety of ways.
 These are some of them: